 With the right care and maintenance, 20mm engineered wood flooring can last 20 to 30 years or more, depending on the type of wood and how often it’s refinished.

-The reason 20mm engineered flooring was developed is simple: homeowners wanted the warmth and authenticity of wood without the headaches of warping, cupping, or seasonal movement.
-In modern homes — where underfloor heating, temperature fluctuations, and open-plan layouts are the norm — solid wood often struggles to keep its shape.
-Engineered flooring solves that by offering dimensional stability while maintaining a luxurious, real-wood surface.
-With its thicker 20mm profile, this flooring is especially suited for high-traffic spaces, expansive living areas, commercial showrooms, and stair installations, where strength and longevity are as essential as style.
+The reason 20mm engineered flooring was developed is simple: homeowners wanted the warmth and authenticity of real wood without the common problems of warping, cupping, or seasonal movement.
+In modern homes—where underfloor heating, temperature fluctuations, and open-plan layouts are standard—solid wood often struggles to maintain its shape.

 Not all engineered floors are created equal — and when it comes to performance, thickness is one of the most decisive factors.
 The difference between a 10mm and a 20mm board isn’t just a few millimetres; it’s the difference between a lightweight floor for quiet bedrooms and a structural surface built for luxury living spaces.